wagmacaravan/scvi-scanvi-lung-integration/README.md

 qualitative comparisons below are stable.*

-- **scVI** more than doubled the batch-correction score over uncorrected PCA (0.29 → 0.61) at a ~1-point bio-conservation cost — it removed batch variance without materially sacrificing biological structure.
+- **scVI** more than doubled the batch-correction score over uncorrected PCA (0.29 → 0.61) at a ~1-point bio-conservation cost and it removed batch variance without materially sacrificing biological structure.
 - **scANVI** recovered and exceeded bio-conservation (→ 0.71, beating even PCA) for a small batch-correction trade, giving the best overall integration.
 The gain concentrated in clustering-recovery metrics (KMeans NMI 0.66 → 0.76), consistent with label supervision sharpening cell-type boundaries.
 - **Label transfer** reached **91.4% accuracy** on 6,490 held-out cells.
-Rarity was not the failure mode — query Ionocytes were labeled correctly 11/12 times (92%) despite only ~34 labeled Ionocytes in the reference, because their CFTR-high signature is distinctive.
+Rarity was not the failure mode; query Ionocytes were labeled correctly 11/12 times (92%) despite only ~34 labeled Ionocytes in the reference, because their CFTR-high signature is distinctive.
 The lowest accuracies were *common* types with close neighbors (Basal 2 at 88%).
 - **Errors followed biological structure**, not random scatter: the clearest systematic confusion was Basal 2 → Basal 1 (~11%, shared lineage), with Secretory acting as a mild sink for several airway epithelial types.
-- **Prediction confidence** carried real signal (correct calls averaged 0.98, wrong calls 0.83) but the distributions overlapped — no threshold cleanly separates right from wrong, consistent with known neural-network overconfidence.
+- **Prediction confidence** carried real signal (correct calls averaged 0.98, wrong calls 0.83) but the distributions overlapped; no threshold cleanly separates right from wrong, consistent with known neural-network overconfidence.
 Confidence is useful for *prioritizing* manual review (flagging the lowest-confidence ~10% catches roughly half the errors), not for certifying high-confidence calls.